quarkiverse/quarkiverse/docs/Home.md

 ## Root package name

-The root package name is expected to be the same as the project’s Maven artifact `groupId`, i.e. `io.quarkiverse.jberet`, if project name is `jberet`.
+The root package name is expected to be the same as the project’s Maven artifact `groupId`, i.e. `io.quarkiverse.jberet`, if the project name is `jberet`.

 ## Parent POM